Getting Started with Processes

-Learn about common vs. operation-specific processes, documentation, management tools, and use cases.
+Learn about common and operation-specific processes, process management tools, and use cases.

 Table of Contents

-There are several approaches that can be used to configure your process definitions.
+There are several approaches to configuring process definitions:

-- You can configure a set of "common" processes in the Processes folder of an Organization using the Add Process function.
+- You can configure a set of common processes for an organization, using the Add Process function.
 Common processes are available for all resources within the organization.

 Referencing a Process